Chi Alpha: Sexual abuse

 In July 2022, a pastor working for Chi Alpha was arrested for "continuous sexual abuse of a child," pleading innocence.

-In May 2023, Christianity Today and other outlets reported the organization's platforming of registered sexual offender, Daniel Savala, for more than 30 years.
-Following, according to a Dallas, Texas-based law firm, demands have been made to limit the activity of Chi Alpha on multiple college and university campuses.
+In May 2023, Christianity Today and other outlets reported the organization's platforming of registered sexual offender, Daniel Savala, for more than thirty years.
+As a result, according to a Dallas, Texas-based law firm, demands have been made to limit the activity of Chi Alpha on multiple college and university campuses.
 A website was also published, dedicated against abuses within Chi Alpha and the Assemblies of God.
-On 21 May 2023, board members and elders of a North Texas Assemblies of God church dismissed a pastor of the Texas A&M Chi Alpha chapter and Mountain Valley Fellowship linked to the sex abuse scandal.
-On 25 May 2023, a Chi Alpha campus minister for Baylor University was arrested on child sex abuse charges.
+On May 21, 2023, board members and elders of a North Texas Assemblies of God church dismissed a pastor of the Texas A&M Chi Alpha chapter and Mountain Valley Fellowship linked to the sex abuse scandal.

+On May 25, 2023, a Chi Alpha campus minister for Baylor University was arrested on child sex abuse charges.
 At the Baylor ministry, the campus chapter has opposed the university allowing an organization for LGBT students.
 The Baylor chapter was suspended during the sex abuse scandal.

-In June 2023, Savala was arrested; according to The Christian Post, the Assemblies of God USA noted that Savala was never on staff with Chi Alpha and took steps to sever ties as they learned of his sex offender status.
-Whistleblowers reportedly disputed the claims.
-Following Savala's arrest in June, an Alaskan minister linked to Chi Alpha was charged with sexual abuse.
+In June 2023, Savala was arrested.
+The Christian Post reported that the Assemblies of God USA stated that Savala was never on staff with Chi Alpha and took steps to sever ties when it learned of his sex offender status; whistleblowers reportedly disputed the claims.
+Following Savala's arrest in June, an Alaskan minister linked to Chi Alpha was also charged with sexual abuse.

 By August 2023, three Assemblies of God pastors from Texas and Louisiana had called for the resignation of the denomination's leaders over the Savala scandal.
 A pastor from Orange, Texas criticized his denomination's general superintendent, Doug E. Clay, and alleging minimization of the abuse Savala has been accused of.
-According to Clay, Along the spectrum of ministry lines, there are times when there are hiccups, there are times when there are shortcomings, there are times when there are failures.
-But the failures of some individuals never trumps the strength and purpose and vitality of the particular ministry.
-But Orange, Texas-pastor Armstrong responded, "Hundreds of victims of sexual abuse is not a spot on a spectrum."
+According to Clay, "Along the spectrum of ministry lines, there are times when there are hiccups, there are times when there are shortcomings, there are times when there are failures.
+But the failures of some individuals never trumps the strength and purpose and vitality of the particular ministry".
+An Orange, Texas-pastor, J. R. Armstrong responded, "Hundreds of victims of sexual abuse is not a spot on a spectrum."